List of Memphis Chicks (Southern League) no-hitters: History

-Mike Finlayson throws the first no-hitter in Chicks' history, winning 1–0.
+Mike Finlayson threw the first no-hitter in Chicks history on August 20, 1978.

-The Chicks' first no-hitter was a 1–0 win, by Mike Finlayson, over the Montgomery Rebels on August, 1978, at Tim McCarver Stadium in Memphis, Tennessee, during a seven-inning doubleheader.
-He walked and struck out two batters during the game.
-Finlayson's pitching performance was in 67 minutes, which was the fastest game ever played at the stadium, at the time.
-The final out recorded was a groundball hit by Montgomery's Dwight Carter directly to Chicks' third baseman, Julio Perez who fielded it to first baseman Ray Crowley.
+The Memphis Chicks' first no-hitter was a 1–0 win by Mike Finlayson over the Montgomery Rebels on August 20, 1978, at Tim McCarver Stadium in Memphis, Tennessee, in the first game of a seven-inning doubleheader.
+He walked two batters and struck out two during the game.
+The contest took 67 minutes, which was the fastest game played at the stadium at the time.
+The final out recorded was a ground ball hit by Montgomery's Dwight Carter directly to Chicks' third baseman Julio Perez, who fielded it to first baseman Ray Crowley to end the game.

-The second team's no-hitter was tossed by Mitch McKelvey, who threw it on July 2, 1986, versus the Columbus Astros in Memphis, winning 16–0.
-McKelvey, who threw the first nine-inning no-hitter in the team's history, struck out 12 batters, walking four, and allowed five baserunners in their start.
-This game was coincidentally the minor league debut of Bo Jackson.
-This was McKelvey's debut start for the Chicks as he was promoted from Class-A Fort Myers.
-He started the first three innings by striking out two batters in each inning.
+The team's second no-hitter was tossed by Mitch McKelvey on July 2, 1986, versus the Columbus Astros in Memphis, winning 16–0.
+In the first nine-inning no-hitter in the team's history, McKelvey struck out 12 batters, walked four, and allowed five baserunners.
+This was McKelvey's debut start for the Chicks after he was promoted from the Fort Myers Royals at Class A. He began the game by striking out two batters in each of the first three innings.

-On August 8, 1993, Rodney Myers pitched the franchise's third no-hitter against the Knoxville Smokies, winning the game by a score of 3–0, in the first game of a doubleheader.
+On August 8, 1993, Rodney Myers pitched the franchise's third no-hitter against the Knoxville Smokies, winning the game by a score of 3–0 in the first game of a doubleheader.
 He struck out six Smokies batters while walking three over the course of seven innings.
-The no-hitter was looked to be in jeopardy when Memphis' Michael Tucker fumbled a ground ball at second base from Knoxville's Tim Hodge but was later ruled an error, during the sixth inning.
-The game had a defensive play made by Chicks' third baseman, Joe Randa, ending the inning with a double play.
-In the seventh inning, Myers strikes out the first two batters before a flyout to Kevin Long, in center field to conclude the start.
+The no-hitter looked to be in jeopardy during the sixth inning, when Memphis' Michael Tucker fumbled a ground ball at second base hit by Knoxville's Tim Hodge, but it was later ruled an error.
+That same inning, third baseman Joe Randa preserved the no-hit game with an inning-ending double play.
+In the seventh inning, Myers struck out the first two batters before a flyout to Kevin Long in center field to finish off the game.

 Five of the Chicks' no-hitters occurred at Tim McCarver Stadium in Memphis.